Computer Science, Computer Science with Secondary Field Concentration, B.S.

 Shippensburg University's Bachelor of Science in Computer Science degree program and all its concentrations are accredited by the Computing Accreditation Commission of ABET, meaning it meets nationally determined standards.
+Students learn to solve these problems using Java and C and have chances to learn other programming languages like Python.
+With careful planning, advanced undergraduate students can complete a Master of Science in computer science with only one additional year of study.
 This concentration is designed for students who would like to combine computer science with another field of study.

 Get more info